16 Nov The Best Instagram Spots in Colmar

 - The amazing local gastronomy: specialities such as tartes flambées, traditional choucroute, rösti, spätzle, pretzels, liver dumplings, or Baeckeoffe.
 And of course you have to pair your food with the famous wines of Alsace!

-I hope I convinced you to book a trip here!!
-I promise you will love it!
+I hope I convinced you to book a trip here!
+Follow my steps to discover all the best photo spots in Colmar, I promise you will love it!

 You should also take a look at this article if you are considering visiting here during Christmas season: A magical Christmas getaway in Alsace.

-If you are looking for more recommendations of places to visit in France, I many many articles for you here: Travel in France.
+If you are looking for more recommendations of places to visit in France, I have many articles for you here: Travel in France.